Contested Divorce Attorneys Morris County, NJ

 Discovery – Both spouses will be required to fully and accurately disclose all relevant financial information including things like bank statements, loan and credit card statements, income tax returns, history of purchases and expenses, and more.
 If you have any reason to believe your spouse is hiding information from discovery, or not fully disclosing financial information, now is the time to raise these concerns to your Morris County divorce attorney so that they can file the necessary motions which will ensure full disclosure, and ultimately the fairest possible settlements for you in terms of alimony, child support, and marital asset division.

-Pretrial Early Settlement Panel – Once the discover phase has been concluded, the divorcing couple is given one last opportunity to resolve their divorce without a final ruling from a judge through a Pretrial Early Settlement Panel.
+Pretrial Early Settlement Panel – Once the discovery phase has been concluded, the divorcing couple is given one last opportunity to resolve their divorce without a final ruling from a judge through a Pretrial Early Settlement Panel.
 The purpose of the Early Settlement Panel is to provide a reasonable recommendation based on the evidence presented in a very similar manner to the arbitration and mediation processes.
 The results of this process are not legally binding, but many individuals choose to agree to the terms of the panel.

 Trial – Ultimately, if there are still unresolved issues in your divorce and there are no alternatives, your divorce will have to be decided in court by a family court judge.
-Each party’s attorney will present the facts as they seem them to the judge, argue the findings and positions of the other party’s divorce attorney, and then ultimately await a judge’s final ruling on whatever divorce issues remained undecided.
+Each party’s attorney will present the facts as they see them to the judge, argue the findings and positions of the other party’s divorce attorney, and then ultimately await a judge’s final ruling on whatever divorce issues remained undecided.
 Both the family court system and our law firm highly discourage parties from relying on this process in order to ultimately resolve their divorce, but the fact of the matter is that courtroom litigation will be necessary in some situations.

 Once a judge has made a final ruling on whichever divorce matters remained unresolved up to that point, their rulings will be final and can only be altered through a formal appeal, or modified if and when certain circumstances change substantially down the road.